Nobunaga! A Ramen Shop For Savory Chickens

 The Perfect Ramen For a Rainy Day

 So here's the thing.
 Yes, it is ramen.
 It looks like ramen, but then again, when you start eating it, you get the sense that it is more like a really good bowl of chicken noodle soup.
 The ramen noodles were a little thicker than most, and delicious.
 A generous portion of sliced chicken was very tasty and fresh.
 The broth was a bit thicker than I am used to, but tasty nonetheless.
-I could see how they earned their steller reputation.
+I could see how they earned their stellar reputation

 Location